 The importance of native language communication and localization strategies has been well established in global clinical trials.
-Spanish translations of regulatory documents are best provided by a local, native speaker of Mexican Spanish who is a professional translator and has a background in clinical research.
+Spanish translation services of regulatory documents is best provided by a local, native speaker of Mexican Spanish who is a professional translator and has a background in clinical research.
 Professional translators, in addition to their knowledge of local linguistic differences, are familiar with the specific terminology used in clinical trial documents.
-In addition to translation, language must be culturally adapted to the Mexican patient population for which it is intended.
+In addition to life sciences translation, language must be culturally adapted to the Mexican patient population for which it is intended.

 The Mexican pharmaceutical market is dominated by foreign companies and is attracting a lot of clinical research due to the advantages of conducting clinical trials there.
 In choosing clinical trial sites, however, taking the time to better understand the people in a particular region enhances patient recruitment and compliance, and ensures that ethical standards are maintained.
 The disparities in education and socioeconomic status, along with ethnic and linguistic differences that exist among various Mexican populations, must be considered in terms of how they affect clinical research.
 As the number of international pharmaceutical companies outsourcing clinical trials in Mexico increases, their success in conducting clinical research will depend on an awareness of these issues.

 - S DeSantis. ‘inVentiv Clinical Moves into Latin America’, Clinical Trials Today, Thomson CenterWatch.
 March 24, 2008 (http://www.clinicaltrialstoday. com/2008/03/inventiv-clinic.html).

 - Central Intelligence Agency.
 World Factbook, 2008. (https://www.cia.gov/library/publications/the-world-factbook/print/mx.html).